JonathanWenger/itergp/README.md

 # IterGP: Computation-Aware Gaussian Process Inference

-This repository contains an implementation of the framework described in the paper _Posterior and Computational Uncertainty in Gaussian Processes_.
+This repository contains an implementation of the framework described in the paper [Posterior and Computational Uncertainty in Gaussian Processes](https://arxiv.org/abs/2205.15449).

 You can install the Python package via `pip`: